jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="images/dataviz-unnamed-chunk-112-1.png" width="672" />

 From these data, we see that Employer health care coverage is the most popular way in which individuals receive their health insurance across all states.
 We also see a flat or positive relationship for all other types of insurance, except for "Uninsured".
-There, as makes sense, we see that the more money spent per capita the fewer individuals the state has without insurance.
+We see that the more money spent per capita the fewer individuals the state has without insurance, as one might expect.

 We can quickly peak at the data from 2014 to be sure the same general patterns hold: